-There are few things more American than music.
-From the blues of the south to country music of the midwest, the vast and diverse landscape has given birth to some of the most talented and famous singers in the world.
+We’d like to believe that there isn’t more American than music.
+From the blues of the South to country music of the Midwest, the vast and diverse landscape has given birth to some of the most talented and famous singers in the world.

 In this post, we’re going to look at the lives and careers of 25 of the greatest and most famous American singers of all time.
 Let’s get started.

-2. Elvis Presley
+1. Elvis Presley

+Born in Bay City, Michigan, Madonna was one of the top female singers of the 1980s and is dubbed the “Queen of Pop.”
 Her debut self-titled album came out in 1983 and featured the hit songs “Borderline,” “Lucky Star,” and “Holiday.”

 She followed this up a year later with her album Like a Virgin, which included the title track and “Material Girl.”
 Other Madonna hits include “Papa Don’t Preach,” “Vogue,” and “Express Yourself.”

 She has sold over 300 million records, making her the top-selling female artist ever.
 In 2008, she was inducted into the Rock and Roll Hall of Fame.

 Pop singer Whitney Houston was born in Newark, New Jersey.
 Dubbed “the Voice,” she became known for her powerful and soulful vocals.

 Her career began when she signed to Arista Records at the age of 19.
 Soon she released her self-titled album, which continues to be one of the top-selling records ever.